nikvdp/cco/README.md

 - `--command` replaces the Claude invocation; all following args are passed to your command as-is.
 - `cco` does not add Claude-specific flags to your command (e.g., it won’t append `--dangerously-skip-permissions`).
 - Native/Docker sandboxing still applies, so the command runs contained with only the mounted paths available.
+- Combine with `--allow-readonly` / `--deny-path` / `--add-dir ...:ro` to tighten what your command can read or modify.

 ### Codex Mode (`cco codex`)